charles-uno/charles-uno.github.io/_drafts/2017-02-04-farm-freezer.md

 keywords: food, fruits, vegetables, freezing, canning, preservation, farmers market, vegetarian, healthy
 ---

+If you live in a metropolitan area, you're probably not far from a local farmers market.
+These markets are a great, budget-friendly way to get some extra vegetables into your diet, as well as to support your local farmers.
+Unlike grocery stores, which ship in produce from Mexico, California, and other regions with year-round growing seasons, local farmers markets (typically) source locally.
+As a result, different kinds of produce are available at different times of year; asparagus grows in the spring, apples in the fall, etc.

+Farmers markets can't be beat in terms of freshness; picked-this-morning snap peas are much sweeter and crunchier than the ones you buy at the store.
+Not only that, but farmers markets often have unusual varieties of vegetable -- purple cauliflower, dragon carrots, ground cherries, etc -- that groceries don't usually carry.

+The downside of farmers markets is seasonal variation.
+Whereas the grocery has tomatoes year-round, the farmers market only has them for a month or two each year.

+Seasonally-varying produce selection might sound inconvenient, but with a little bit of work it can be a huge

+---

 Stock up on fruits and vegetables at the farmers market.

 With good timing, you can get a *lot* for your money.
 At the end of the season, it's a fire sale on big buckets of tomatoes and peppers.